-Property wrappers, as the name suggests, are wrapper objects designed to contain common logic.
-Apple first introduced in the WWDC 2019 session with the Swift 5.1 version.
+Property wrappers, as the name suggests, wrap around properties to encapsulate common logic.
+Apple first introduced them in WWDC 2019 session with Swift 5.1.

-Swift property wrappers were originally named property delegates (SE-0258), inspired by Kotlin’s delegated properties.
+Swift property wrappers were originally called property delegates (SE-0258), inspired by Kotlin’s delegated properties.

 Basics

-A property wrapper is an object that adds an additional layer for reading and writing a variable.
-It is a class or struct annotated with the @propertyWrapper attribute and contains a property wrappedValue.
+A property wrapper is an object that provides an additional layer for reading and writing a variable.
+It is typically implemented as a class or struct annotated with the @propertyWrapper attribute and contains a property named wrappedValue.

 A typical use-case of a property wrapper is saving & accessing the value from persistent.
 Let’s create a property wrapper to save a bool value in UserDefault.